Directory: Pete Broadbent

 Peter Broadbent grew up in the Willesden Area where he has been the bishop since 2001.
 He was educated at Merchant Taylors’ School in Northwood, Middlesex and read English at Jesus College, Cambridge.
 He became a Christian at 14 through ‘Crusaders’, a Christian youth organisation.
 He trained for the ministry at St John’s College, Nottingham.

-Bishop Pete is also Acting Bishop of London following the retirement of Bishop Richard Chartres, until the appointment of the 133rd Bishop of London.
+Bishop Pete will be Acting Bishop of Stepney following the retirement of Bishop Adrian Newman, until the appointment of the next Bishop of Stepney.

 - Ordained in 1977

 - Area Bishop of Willesden since 2001

 - Serves the deaneries of Brent, Ealing, Harrow and Hillingdon

 - Member of General Synod

 His first parish job was as Curate to George Carey, the previous Archbishop of Canterbury, when he was Vicar of St Nicholas, Durham.
 Pete returned to the Diocese of London in 1980 to be Curate of Emmanuel Church, Holloway and the Bishop of Stepney’s Chaplain for Mission.

 In 1983 he became Anglican Chaplain to the Polytechnic of North London (now London Metropolitan University) as well as honorary curate of St Mary’s, Islington.
 He moved to the Willesden Area in 1989 to become Vicar of Trinity St Michael, Harrow and was made Area Dean of Harrow in 1994.
 The following year he was appointed as Archdeacon of Northolt, working with the former Bishop of Willesden.